Reproducible-Science-Curriculum/bosc2015/BOSC2015-abstract-ReprSciCurriculum.md

 others, but for the benefit of accelerating one's own research, for example by more easily repeating and extending analyses with new data, new tools, or parameter modifications.
-The effort is an international collaboration of faculty, bioinformaticians, and IT personnel from different fields and disciplines, some of whom are actively prototyping and developing tools to improve the reproducibility of data and compute-intensive research.
-We will present the basic lessons that comprise the curriculum, and results from teaching them at the inaugural workshop scheduled for May 2015.
+The effort is an international collaboration of a diverse group of people from different fields, disciplines, career tracks and stages, some of whom are actively prototyping and developing tools to improve the reproducibility of data and compute-intensive research.
+We will present the basic lessons that comprise the curriculum, and results from teaching them at the first two workshops held in May and June 2015.
 If successful, we expect the workshops to be replicated through train-the-trainer events, much similar to the [Software Carpentry][4] and [Data Carpentry][5] workshops and teaching model.